patrick-crawford/WEB422-Backup/notes/2019/angular-components-contd.md

 #### Rendering the "Content" (Between the Tags) of a Component

-While it's not that common, sometimes we wish to render the "content" (between the tags) of a component alongside it's own template.
+While it's not that common, sometimes we wish to render the "content" (between the tags) of a component alongside its own template.
 To accomplish this, we can use a special `<ng-content></ng-content>` component.
 For example, if we create two more components - "GreenBoxComponent" and "OrangeBoxComponent" and arrange them like this in another template (ie: "app.component.html"):

 ```html
 <app-green-box>